UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/04_Programming.md

 ### Install UDOO NEO FOTA

-NOTE: If you use UDOOBuntu BETA 5 or previous versions you need to install the UDOO NEO FOTA (Firmware over the Air) Server Package while if you use UDOOBuntu BETA 6 or later versions sikp this step.
+NOTE: If you use UDOOBuntu2 BETA 5 or previous versions you need to install the UDOO NEO FOTA (Firmware over the Air) Server Package while if you use UDOOBuntu2 BETA 6 or later versions sikp this step.

 * To Install the UDOO NEO FOTA you need to connect the board to internet using it either as a Computer or a Headless Device: